shellnumismatics/zkBTC-Security/README.md

 There is another source of *free* depth besides what we have discussed so far.
 If there are lots of new mining power joining the game, the average block interval could be greatly shrunk.

 Let's discuss a concrete yet hypothetical case, that after a checkpoint is selected only a few blocks after a new mining difficulty had been settled.
-Immediately after the checkpoint selectioin, some mining power joins the game just to drive the average block time to below 8 minutes instead of 10.
+Immediately after the checkpoint selection, some mining power joins the game just to drive the average block time to below 8 minutes instead of 10.
 20 hours later, the mainnet generates 150 new blocks intead of 120.
 The excessive 30 new blocks give the adversary a huge boost.
 The adversary could take quite some time to mine some new blocks and still meet the checkpoint depth requirement.

 Our solution is to derive the actual average block interval from the block data, and prove it with the zkp circuit.
 Then the smart contract may check the proven block interval carefully and decide that: